carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 **How it works?**

-At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L21) we are telling the API that we would be able to get a specific equipment when we pass a valid id.
+At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L21) we are requesting the API to get a specific equipment by passing a valid id as a parameter.

 To access this equipment, it's necessary to make a HTTP Request in the following format: GET /equipment/{id} and when the information is returned with success, a single equipment will be available.